FineUploader/fine-uploader/docs/faq.md

 ## Frequently Asked Questions (FAQ) ##
+**Q**: Why can't I select multiple files at once in Android?
+**A**: Android doesn't officially support the multiple attribute on file input elements.
+I believe some builds of Android unofficially supported this, but I can't recall which specific versions.
+See case #840 for more details.

 **Q**: I'm using FineUploaderBasic mode, but I don't want to write my own code to handle dropped files and folders.
 Can I use the DnD module used by FineUploader mode?
 **A**: Certainly, and it's quite easy to do so!
 Head on over to the [DnD Module Documentation](drag-and-drop.md) for more information.